eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 The number of available calls to this function must be less or equal than ``CONFIG_MAX_OUTPUT_BEST_EFFORT_STREAMS`` CMake argument.

 :session: Session structure previously initialized and created.
-:buffer: Memory block where the messages will be written.
+:buffer: Memory block where the messages are written.
 :size: Buffer size.

 ------